The pre-assessment clinic is a nurse led clinic where we determine if you are physically fit enough to have surgery and an anaesthetic.

 Admissions Office 01553 613613 (extension 2456)

-The location of the Pre-assessment clinic is West Dereham outpatients, which is situated in the lower ground floor of the hospital, and in clearly signposted from the main hospital entrance.
+The location of the Pre-assessment clinic – is the Sandringham Unit, which is situated in the lower ground floor of the hospital, and in clearly signposted from the main hospital entrance.
 Please note that the clinic is located a fair distance from the main entrance of the hospital.
 Wheelchairs are available on a first come first served basis from the main entrance.

 You can view a map of the hospital here.